fosstodon/hub/_posts/2025/2025-01-14-our-position-on-threads.md

 We discussed it as a team, and after lots of discussion we were erring toward not de-federating with Threads as people have the option to personally defederate.

 But we wanted a pulse check from the community, so we decided to put a poll on Patreon that asked our patrons to give their opinion as they're a good cross-section of our community.
-After 299 and lots of conversation in the comments, the results were in:
+After 299 votes and lots of conversation in the comments, the results were in:

 ![Patreon vote results](/assets/images/patreon-vote-results.webp)